 Moorland Covered Bonds LLP was established as a result of a £1.4bn covered bond retained issuance.
 Loans and advances to customers of £1.9bn were transferred to Moorland Covered Bonds LLP.
 The transfer was funded by a loan of £1.4bn and capital contribution of £0.5bn.
 During October 2011 the £1.4bn loan was repaid.
 Following additional capital contribution repayment and on achieving Regulated Covered Bond status there was a public issuance of notes in November 2011 totalling £0.6bn.
-At the period end the Bank held a loan of £0.6bn (2015: £0.6bn) and a capital contribution of £0.6bn (2015: £0.6bn) with Moorland Covered Bonds LLP.
+At the period end the Bank held a loan of £0.6bn (2015: £0.6bn) with Moorland Covered Bonds LLP.